-My real name is Sam North.
-Following a two-year stint of treatment for borderline personality disorder and heroin addiction, I re-entered the world in 2013, adopted the moniker “Sammy thrashLife,” and resolved to build a life on the new passion I had discovered while institutionalized.
+Following a two-year stint of treatment for borderline personality disorder and heroin addiction, I re-entered the world with the moniker “Sammy thrashLife” and the resolve to build a life on the new passion I discovered while institutionalized.
 On Friday afternoons, theyʼd make us draw or paint.
-I hated it until, one day, it just kind of clicked and became my favorite thing in the world.
+I hated it until, one day, it just clicked and became my favorite thing in the world.

 A graduate of the Law Center at Georgetown University in Washington, DC, I have no formal arts training.
 I like colors and funny faces.
 Admittedly, itʼs more than that but Iʼm the first to admit Iʼve got zero technical ability.

 Bright colors, rotten smiles, and snarky captions in bold block-letters characterize my work but a closer look reveals intensely honest, reflective, personal journals in small print.
 I donʼt shoot heroin anymore but Iʼm still an emotional basketcase.
 Paints and pens are the tools I use to balance myself out.

 I had my first exhibition in November 2013 and, soon after, decided I was too ambitious to stay in one city.
 In January of 2014, I set out traveling the country, meeting with galleries and creating, exhibiting, and selling my art in new cities.
 Art became my full-time job and, for nearly three years, that was incredible.